The Best Push Up Bras for 2017

 Thankfully, push-up bras don't come in as many styles as other bras, but each style serves its own unique purpose.

-Molded push-up bras are the most commonly used type.
+Molded push-up bras are the most common style of push-up bra.
 They add the lift of a push-up bra while shaping the breasts into a rounded cleavage shape.
 They are ideal to wear beneath T-shirts, sweaters, and dresses.

 Non-molded push-up bras are less commonly used for push-up bras, as the softer non-molded cup is made using thinner material and thus doesn't offer the same degree of shaping and support.
 However, they tend to be more comfortable than molded bras.
 On the downside, if the bra isn't sized right, your breasts may not sit perfectly flush in the soft cup, leading to visible bulging or bra lines.